BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Engineering/engineering-practice.md

 ### Regular Meetings

 All our meetings are captured in the practice calendar.
-As a Burendoer, you can join the calendar, or find links to the meetings following the bookmarked links from the [#cop-engineering](https://burendo.slack.com/archives/C03QE1AKHPG) channel on Slack.
+As a Burendoer, you can join the calendar, or find links to the meetings following the bookmarked links from the [#practice-engineering](https://burendo.slack.com/archives/C03QE1AKHPG) channel on Slack.

-- Weekly catch up.
-  - Held every Monday at 1100.
-  - Stand up style format, followed by topics of discussion for upcoming work.

-- Monthly COP meetup.
+- Monthly meetup.
   - Held on the 3rd Thursday of every month at 1500.
   - Open forum format, with space for an agenda if required
   - We all attend in person where possible